Babilonas (shopping mall): History

 The construction of the shopping mall started in 2006 and ended in 2007.

 In August 2008, the mall was expanded: the cinema and several additional shops were opened.

 In 2007-2008, the primary market catered by the mall was that of household goods: furniture, construction, and interior décor.
 The other primary target market was that for entertainment (cinema, ice rink).

 Since 2009, the market orientation changed: the number of interior goods stores lowered somewhat and at the same time number of stores selling soft goods such as clothing and shoes.
-In 2010, a supermarket (food store) opened for the first time in Babilonas.
+In 2010, a supermarket (food store) opened for the first time in Babilonas as Tau.

+In March 13, 2014, Norfa XXL opened in this shopping center with of retail space.

+In 2024, the shopping center became MOLAS Panevežys.

 Image and architecture

 As the name "Babilonas" means Babylon, the interior of Babilonas is modeled after the ancient Middle East.
 On the walls over the shop entrances there are frescoes with bulls and ancient people.
 In front of the main entrance, there are improvised columns.
 Inside a shopping center in a special terrarium a crocodile, named by children Babilonijus, lived for several years.